 “Because both are singing the same song: the song of joy in the task that was entrusted to them.

 “The poet would die of hunger if there were no shepherds.
 The shepherd would die of sadness if he could not sing the words of the poet.

 “Through the Offering you are allowing others to love you.
 And you are teaching others to love through what you offer them” (p 120-121).

-And it is this love that fuels the heart of those mad few who are courageous enough to chase after their dreams, even when their friends/family/teachers refuse to help.
+It is this love that fuels the heart of those mad few who are courageous enough to chase after their dreams, even when their friends/family/teachers refuse to help.
 But the dreamers must go on, driven not by fame or riches or glory but by the all-powerful love for what they do and how such love can shape the world for the better.
 But the envious do not see such love and hope such dreamers will fail, despite the envious being dreamers also and wishing secretly for their own success.

-And the Copt speaks at length of such success:
+The Copt speaks at length of such success: